Get,

 You must consult a qualified doctor before taking lemongrass or any herbal supplements.
 Likewise, do not discontinue or replace an ongoing modern medical treatment with an ayurvedic/herbal preparation without consulting a qualified doctor.

 Over the years, I have observed that the fresh leaf of lemongrass essential oil may have larvicidal activity, which means it can potentially kill mosquito larvae.
-This activity could be beneficial in controlling mosquito populations and reducing the risk of mosquito-borne diseases.
+This activity could be beneficial in controlling mosquito populations and reducing the risk of mosquito-borne diseases11.

-Dr. Smita barode, B.A.M.S, M.S.
+Dr. Smita Barode, B.A.M.S, M.S.

-Side Effects of Lemongrass:
+Side Effects of Lemongrass

 • Dry mouth